Everyone wants organic traffic to landing pages because they convert so well.

 Recommended reading: Keyword Difficulty: How to Determine Your Chances of Ranking in Google

 3. Design for search intent

 It’s crucial to design your landing page for intent.
-On the same subject : How to Build a Go-to-Market Strategy in 8 Steps.
+See the article : Definition, Examples & SEO Best Practices.
 For this, you will want to review the top-performing landing pages that you spotted in the previous steps.